sounds-of-limbo/extensionds/README.md

  - `hey` - yellow-colored, analogue of `console.warn`
  - `no` - red-colored, analogue of `console.error`

-Despite some commands are marked as analogues, ***they are all still logging to the same level as `console.log` does***.
+Despite some methods are marked as analogues, ***they are all still logging to the same level as `console.log` does***.
 This is due to only `console.log` supports color customizations.

-Each of the extension's commands takes infinite number of parameters.
+Each method takes infinite number of parameters.
 First parameter should be a string - this is the log message that will be colorfully customized.
 Other params will be logged as is.

 Here is how custom logs look like in the browser console: